 At each visit, your child’s doctor should measure his or her:

 If a growth problem has been identified, your child’s doctor may run some tests to find out what’s causing the problem.
 At this point you should discuss with your child’s doctor if there is a medical issue that may require seeing a specialist.
 Watch the video above to learn more.

 Which growth milestones should I watch out for?

 To help you detect if your child may have a growth issue, it is helpful to understand the normal growth pattern and milestones.
 One guide doctors use is called the ‘rule of fives’.
 This suggests that babies typically grow about 25 cm in the first year of life.
 From ages 1 to 4, they grow at a rate of about 10 cm per year.
 Growth slows to a rate of about 5 cm per year from the age of 4 until puberty.
 During puberty, there will be a period of rapid growth, called the pubertal growth spurt.
 A child’s growth is generally limited after puberty ends, so it is important to uncover any growth issues as early as possible to maximise growth potential.

 What can affect my child’s growth?

 However, there are other more serious reasons why your child might not be growing properly.
-These reasons can range from being born SGA to poor nutrition to certain diseases, e.g. conditions affecting the kidneys or the liver.
-It may even be that a child’s body is not making enough growth hormone, the hormone responsible for making them grow.
+These reasons can range from being born SGA to certain diseases, e.g. conditions affecting the kidneys or the liver.
+It may be that the body is not making enough growth hormone.
 That is why it is so important to talk to a doctor the moment you suspect there may be something wrong with the way your child is growing.

 Important Note: The content of this website is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Do not disregard your doctor's advice or delay in seeking it because of something you have read in this website.